- Fixed an issue where units could be forced to attack untargetable units (example: Pudge hooks an undying unit).

 This change is a good one.
 I think this will make the new Savage alliance playable in early-game now and I’m interested to see if they can keep up in the later stages of the game.
 It’s definitely a good balance decision from the dev team here.

-Biggest things here definitely come from the hotfix rather than the patch but considering the close proximity of their releases they are basically the same thing.
+Biggest things here definitely come from the hotfix rather than the new Underlords patch, but considering the close proximity of their releases they are basically the same thing.
 The main change I’m noting is the fix of longstanding bugs which now that they’re fixed it will buff some units/compositions and potentially make the Meta a bit healthier as a result.
 The demon bug fix in particular is the one I am personally most excited about.

 All in all I am happy with these changes and I’m glad we got them now.
-Looking forward to the big patch but I think the game is still fairly enjoyable right now so I’m not going to complain if they take a little longer than we expected to get this big patch ready.
+Looking forward to the big Underlords patch but I think the game is still fairly enjoyable right now so I’m not going to complain if they take a little longer than we expected to get this big patch ready.

 Thanks for reading!